harness/developer-hub/docs/platform/role-based-access-control/rbac-in-harness.md

 Resource groups either include **All Resources** (all resources of a given type) or **Named Resources** (specific, individual resources).

-Harness has default resource groups at each scope, and you can create custom resource groups.
+Harness has built-in resource groups at each scope, and you can create custom resource groups.
 For more information, go to [Manage resource groups](/docs/platform/role-based-access-control/add-resource-groups).

 ### Roles